snehal1791/scheduleActivity/README.md

 ## Future Enhancements

 1. Add database to store the timeslots.
-2. Include a login functionaity to make the timeslots specific to a user.
+2. Include a login functionality to make the timeslots specific to a user.
 3. Capability to be able to filter by date, time and the maximm number of guests.